 I love to serve 30 Minute Ginger Beef with rice.
 Since this recipe brags about being ready in about 30 minutes, I often use instant or minute rice.
 If you’ve been reading my blog for a while, you might recall that I cannot cook “real” rice to save my life.
 I always resort to instant rice whenever possible.

-I’ve also served this dish with simple sautéed broccoli as well.
+I’ve also served this dish with simply sautéed broccoli as well.
 Since this beef dish is rather heavy, I tend to feel less guilty about eating a second portion of it if I serve it with broccoli.
-It’s also pairs very well with fried noodles.
+It also pairs very well with fried noodles.
 Yum!

 Do you have a question or comment?